Astonishing Science. Spectacular museum.

 We recognise that there particular sensitivities associated with some human remains, especially those originating from communities where ongoing retention or use of remains is considered inappropriate.
 We work to ensure that such sensitivities are taken into consideration in any decisions relating to remains held by the Museum.

-If you wish to avoid viewing human remains during your visit to the Science Museum please be aware that they can be found in the following galleries:
+If you wish to avoid viewing human remains during your visit, please be aware that they can be found in the following galleries:

 Given the wide range of issues and sensitivities surrounding human remains, all questions relating to them (whether regarding display, access, or repatriation) are considered on a case-by-case basis.